Is CD Mastering Software still relevant in this day of digital delivery?

 And if you decide against a CD master, your shutting out potential sales at your live shows!

-For that I use professional CD mastering software.
+So for that I use professional CD mastering software.

 My choice: WaveLab.